SnakieJakie/More-Lights/README.md

-# More-Lights
+More Lights
-More Lights is an mod for GZDoom, LZDoom, and Zandronum that adds Dynamic Lighting to flats.
+More Lights is a mod for ZDoom hardware accelerated ports that adds Doom 64-Style lighting to floor textures.